-"On the basis of shared values, to what extent can we expand true dialogue until it becomes a common ground for all humanity?
-How can we use the power of dialogue to bring the world closer together and raise humanity to a new eminence?
-In the present highly complex world of overlapping hatreds, contradictory interests and conflict, even attempting to do such things may seem like circuitous idealism.
+"While we share different values, how far can we expand a common ground for all humanity through true dialogue?
+The important thing is how we can use the power of dialogue to bring the world closer together and raise humanity to a new eminence.
+In the present highly complex world of overlapping hatreds, contradictory interests, and conflict, even attempting to do such things may seem like an idealism that will only take us in circles.
 But . . .
-I am certain that to expand the civilization of dialogue is to accept the sound and magnificent challenge of attaining world peace."
-1--Daisaku Ikeda
+I am someone who believes that a magnificent and very real challenge as we seek world peace is to allow the civilization of dialogue to flower in the twenty-first century."

 While, from Ikeda's perspective, a primary and basic function of religion should be to help foster and ensure harmony between people, today religious and cultural differences are perhaps the most profound source of division among people.